 Ensure that everyone understands the burden of what happens to the company when someone doesn’t show up to work.
 If you have instances where this keeps occurring, you need to review your hiring practices and policies.
 No show employees should be a rare occurrence, if at all.

-If you have good communication, hire good employees, implement a great timekeeping app, and write good policies, you shouldn’t have any problems with no show employees.
+If you have good communication, hire good employees, implement a great timekeeping app, and write good policies, you shouldn’t have problems and can prevent no show employees.

 1 comment